 Your pup will take time to adjust to being alone and not having siblings to share the pen with.
 Keep at it.
 No free reign of the house until potty training seems successful, at least a couple of months.
 If you can’t contain them, leash them to your belt loop and watch for signs like sniffing or squatting.
 This also protects them from chewing electric cords, furniture or other destructive activity that could also be hazardous.

 We have already introduced your puppy to a collar and leash.
-Heeling should be done on your left side beside your foot.
+Heeling should be done on your left side near your heel.
 If they pull on the leash, stop and stand perfectly still, say nothing.
 When they release their pull, you can resume walking, starting off with your left foot.
 If they pull, stop & say nothing again.
 They will soon realize that if they walk nicely, they can continue to walk.
 Reward good behavior with a very small treat.
 I like to use the treat pouch.
 Give command or wait for sit and give treat.
 The more you walk, the more they learn.
 Remember hips are not yet developed.
+Steps should be very limited.
 Walk on grass whenever possible during their first 6 months.
 No hiking miles or mountains until they are adults.
 Short walks only and only after all shots have been completed.
 Parvo is a deadly puppy disease that can be prevented by keeping your puppy safely away from other dogs and where other dogs "hang out or potty" until all vaccinations are complete!

 We will have already introduced your pup to people outside of our home, children, other dogs, sounds, smells and textures.
 After all shots are complete, you can take your pup to a puppy kindergarten training class.
 This can be a great experience for you and the pup.
 Take the pup to friend’s houses for a visit.
 Try parks and big box stores.
 Get them used to going places and being well behaved.
 The first 6 months are critical to socializing.
 Introduce to more young children and lots of new sounds.
 The more you socialize, the more relaxed they become around strange and new things.
 Just be aware of diseases passed on by other dogs directly or indirectly.
 Complete all shots!